Izithakazelo zakwa Shamase Clan Names History and Origin

 At their height of control he instituted severe measures including banning planting of crops for one year of mourning as well as restricting milk usage (a staple diet item of Zulus).
 Furthermore he ordered that any pregnant woman must be executed along with her husband.

-See Also Izithakazelo zakwa Qwathi Clan Names History and Origin
+See Also Izithakazelo Zakwa Lushaba Clan Names History and Origin

 Shaka’s reign coincided with the Mfecane/Difaqane (translated as “upheaval” or “crushing”) period of chaos in southern Africa that eventually decimated populations.
 King Dingane and Prince Mhlangana assassinated him eventually.